ansonpjp/php-coding-test/README.md

 # Rave Build PHP Coding Test
 Welcome to the Rave Build PHP Coding Test!

+### The brief
 A lot of our product at Rave involves managing projects, and the tasks required to complete those projects.
 This is reflected in this codebase, which is a few classes that represent some common functionality at Rave.

+The supplied code + tests are old, incomplete and no-one has reviewed this code or the test cases.
+There is nothing that currently uses this code, so you are free to refactor it however you see fit without concern of breaking anything.

+**Feel free to edit or create any files in this repository** as part of this exercise as you see fit.

 Your objectives are:

-1. Update/refactor/fix/add/improve any code or test, ensuring all the tests pass and the code works as you would expect it to
+1. Update/refactor/fix/add/remove/improve any file (including tests) ensuring all the tests pass and the code works as you would expect it to
 2. Ensure that the code and tests meets a modern high standard (whatever that means to you)
 3. Note down any choices or assumptions you made and why you made them in this README.
 For example, "I assumed Task names are not unique"
 4. Note down what you would do if you had more time in this README.
 For example, "I would have added more tests to cover xyz... as I found the existing tests didn't cover the scenario when xyz..."
 5. Delete the `vendor` directory, then zip this directory and email it to us

-**Feel free to edit any files in this repository** as part of this exercise.

 We expect this test should take 1-2 hours to complete.